DOS Days

 Gameplay: A true simulator, with just about every car setup option you could have available to you, and changing these had a material difference when out on the oval - get the camber wrong, or tire pressures, and you'd find yourself unable to turn well, or your tyres would heat up too much and degrade, risking a blowout.
 Despite being only on the single oval circuit at Indianapolis, it didn't matter, because there was still so much to do to perfect your lap times.
 The rules of Indy 500 were also modelled with yellow and black flags, and you had to come in to refuel or change tyres periodically.
 The damage model was also groundbreaking - you could have a minor shunt which might impact your downforce, or blow your engine in a bigger collision putting you out of the race.
 The choice of 10 laps, 30 laps, 60 laps or the real thing: 200 laps was also a nice choice.
 8/10

-Lastability: For those with patience, Indy 500 offered a lot of game for 1989, where it was easy to spend several hours tweaking one of the car setups and taking it for a spin to see how the car handled, then trying it out under race conditions.
+Lastability: For those with patience, Indy 500 offered a lot of game for 1989: if this was your type of game, you could easily spend several hours tweaking one of the car setups and taking it for a spin to see how the car handled, then trying it out under race conditions.
 7/10

 OVERALL: 7/10